memory5776/python-slack-rtmbot/README.md

         git clone git@github.com:slackhq/python-rtmbot.git
         cd python-rtmbot

-2. Before installing dependencies, it is recommended that use virtualenv
+2. Before installing dependencies, it is recommended that use virtualenv (python 2.6 is *NOT* supported)

         virtualenv -p /usr/bin/python2.7 <path/to/virtualenv/>